cycloss/recipes/pasta-light.md

 - 50g sunflower seeds

-- 2 spigs of mint (untested) roughly chopped
+- 2 sprigs of mint (untested) roughly chopped

 - 1 portion of vinaigrette (see recipe above)